-The provisioningstatus command in the softwareimage mode of cmsh can be used to view the provisioning status of cloud directors from the head node, or of cloud nodes from the cloud director (some output elided):
+The provisioning status command in the software image mode of cmsh can be used to view the provisioning status of cloud directors from the head node, or of cloud nodes from the cloud director (some output elided):

 '''

-[root@bright92 ~]# cmsh -c "softwareimage provisioningstatus"
+[root@basecm10 ~]# cmsh -c "softwareimage provisioningstatus"

-'''

-'''

 ...

 + westeurope-director

 ...

 Up to date images: none

 Out of date images: default-image

 Nodegroups: westeurope-director-dependents

 '''